Business Growth Programme

 When an organisation has a strategy in place that does not meet reality, they take down the regulator with them.
 The first thing that happens is that the public says, as we’re seeing with the FAA, “This could not have happened if the regulators were doing their job.”
 If an organisation has been coasting along on a string of PR clichés, they will not sustain the perceptions of the regulator, operator or manufacturer and thereby the industry.

 It’s easy to sit back and watch Goliath fall and fall hard.
 We who work in the area of communication and emergency response have insight as to who is going to crash and burn after they actually crash and burn because these are the areas that require “pre-planning” in order to have a strategy that meets their reality.
-Investigators, regulators, lawyers and insurance companies don’t step in until after the fact. (see my table in my first blog).
+Investigators, regulators, lawyers and insurance companies don’t step in until after the fact.
 But when I say “communication,” I am not talking about public relations.
 Public relations does not solve the problem; public relations practitioners can actually cause the problem when they have excluded those responsible for credible answers for these issues—the keepers of the issues—from the strategy itself.
 It is the safety people who are the keepers of the issues.
 As a matter of fact, it is the public relations clichés that have been a contributing factor to what is occurring now.

 Therefore, I can see whose communication strategy is going to crash and burn long before it happens to them.
 In case you think this is just the FAA’s problem, let me describe to you something that happened in another country.
 See if it sounds familiar.
 If it does and you have a true SMS culture and believe in preventative measures, be very afraid.